theimowski/master-thesis/docs/section-industry.md

 Again, the type system ships with type inference mechanism which minimizes need of type annotating members and functions, making the code shorter.
 Scala provides a feature called "Traits", which enables to mix multiple interfaces and their behavior within a single class.
 The Traits feature can be compared to concept of Typeclasses in Haskell, however the foundations differ.
-With its full interoperability with JVM and Java, Scala is a multi-paradigm language that allows to write code in functional as well as object-oriented manner.
+With its full interoperability with JVM and Java, Scala is a multi-paradigm language that allows to write code in functional as well as OOP manner.
 Inspired by other languages from functional family, Scala comes with well-known to functional community features, such as pattern matching or higher-order functions.
 Language designers made their best to fit Scala to systems that require distribution and concurrency by adapting actor-based processing model and making it easier to write asynchronous code with Futures.